keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Amazon Virtual Private Cloud (Amazon VPC) is a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
 An Amazon Virtual Private Cloud (Amazon VPC) spans all of the Availability Zones (AZ) in the Region.

 A subnet is a range of IP addresses within your Amazon Virtual Private Cloud (Amazon VPC).
 A subnet spans only one Availability Zone (AZ) in the Region.

+A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
+Security groups act at the instance level, not at the subnet level.
+Security groups are stateful — if you send a request from your instance, the response traffic for that request is allowed to flow in regardless of inbound security group rules.
+A security group evaluates all rules before deciding whether to allow traffic.

+A network access control list (network ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets (i.e. it works at subnet level).
+A network access control list (network ACL) contains a numbered list of rules.
+A network access control list (network ACL) evaluates the rules in order, starting with the lowest numbered rule, to determine whether traffic is allowed in or out of any subnet associated with the network ACL.